-I almost skipped this hike because it was a cloudy day and I wasn’t sure if the falls were worthwhile, but I’m so glad I pressed on!
 It takes about 1 hour to hike to Hengifoss and the views are just out of this world.
-It’s not a very difficult hike, but there’s a significant elevation gain of about 980 feet.
-You cross a few streams, but there are bridges at each of them so it’s not too bad.
+It’s not a very difficult hike, but there’s a significant elevation gain of about 300 meters (980 feet).

-This is a 2-step waterfall you’ll hike past on your way to Hengifoss, around the 1/2 mile (1 km) mark in the hike.
+Litlanesfoss Waterfall is a nice 2-step cascade you’ll hike past on your way to Hengifoss, around the 1 kilometer (1/2 mile) mark in the hike.
 Like Svartifoss, this is another waterfall surrounded by cool looking basalt rock columns.

-Litlanesfoss may not be the biggest waterfall in Iceland at 100 feet tall, but it wins in uniqueness, and it’s a freebie if you’re already hiking to Hengifoss.
+Litlanesfoss may not be the biggest waterfall in Iceland at 30 meters tall, but it wins in uniqueness, and it’s a freebie if you’re already hiking to Hengifoss.
 Two incredible waterfalls in one short hike!

 How To Get To Hengifoss Waterfall

-Hengifoss is about 430 miles (700 km) from Reykjavik, way off in eastern Iceland.
+Hengifoss is about 700 kilometers (430 mi) from Reykjavik, way off in eastern Iceland.
 From Egilsstadir, drive along the Ring Road (Route 1) towards Fellabaer.

 You don’t need 4 wheel drive to visit Hengifoss; any 2 wheel drive vehicle can reach the parking lot, where it’s a 1 hour hike to the waterfall.
 You can follow this Google Maps walking route from the parking lot to the waterfall.

-No parking fee or entrance fee is required to hike to the falls.
+No parking fee or entrance fee is required to hike to the falls, as of 2021.